Facilitators Area

 Four facilitator packages are available at this level:

-• Supporting people at risk of suicide (Adult)
+• Supporting a person at risk of Distress and Crisis.

-• Supporting people at risk of suicide (Children and Young People)
+• Supporting a person at risk of Self-harm.

 The learner audience for these packages is staff who have direct and/or substantial contact with people at risk of mental ill health, self-harm, or suicide.
 They focus on promoting mental wellbeing and will enable individuals and communities to respond to concerns about self-harm and suicide with compassion and sensitivity.